quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Randomness

-QUIC depends on endpoint being able to generate secure random numbers, both directly for protocol values such as the connection ID, and transitively via TLS.
+QUIC depends on endpoints being able to generate secure random numbers, both directly for protocol values such as the connection ID, and transitively via TLS.
 See {{!RFC4086}} for guidance on secure random number generation.